PanagiotisMavro/country-phone-lookup/README.md

 - Supports the `--help` option for guidance.

 ## If Problem for pip?
 Can help you
--sudo apt install python3-venv
+- sudo apt install python3-venv
--python3 -m venv ~/myenv
+- python3 -m venv ~/myenv
--source ~/myenv/bin/activate
+- source ~/myenv/bin/activate
--pip3 install phonenumbers
+- pip3 install phonenumbers

 ## Installation